Dashue/dashue.github.io/Snow/_posts/2013-11-25-configurationsection-a-testable-and-dependable-configuration-solution.md

         Assert.Equal(DayOfWeek.Monday, configuration.DayOfBirth);
     }

-For demonstration purpose we read a number, a string and an enum.
+For demonstration purpose we read a number, a string and an enumeration.
 Let's go ahead and specify what will be our contract: IMyConfiguration.

 	public interface IMyConfiguration
     {